-- Identifying the extent of the problem through questionnaire administration and the mapping of trouble spots - Promoting anti-bullying strategies involving whole school community - Forming a working party of parents, teachers etc to sustain the program. - · Brainstorm productions, etc
+- Identifying the extent of the problem through questionnaire administration and the mapping of trouble spots - Promoting anti-bullying strategies involving whole school community - Forming a working party of parents, teachers etc to sustain the program. - Shake and Stir theatre company etc.